DaveSeidel/music-src/csound-convolver/README.md

 - The IR input file should 96K or an even divisor of 96K (e.g., 48K).
 - The GAIN_ADJUST parameter is used to reduce the level of the input file to avoid clipping; depending on the IR, convolution can add a lot of gain.

-The "convolve" shell script requires the Csound script "convolver.csd", which must be located in the same directory as "convole".
+The "convolve" shell script requires the Csound script "convolver.csd", which must be located in the same directory as "convolve".

 Tested with Csound 5.19 under Xubuntu 12.10 (Quantal Quetzal).